abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Cayley's theorem
 ---

-We saw how using currying we can represent the elements of any group as permutations that, also form a monoid.
-Cayley's theorem tells us that those two groups are isomorphic:
+Once we learn how to represent the elements of any monoid as permutations that also form a monoid, using currying, it isn't too surprising to learn that this constructed permutation monoid is isomorphic to the original one (the one from which it is constructed - this is a result known as the Cayley's theorem:

 > Any group is isomorphic to a permutation group.